Skip to main contentScroll Top

 Henderson Waves

-The term simply refers to the wave-like architecture of this building. suspended 36 m above the void.
-In addition to its obvious aesthetics, highlighted by its shapes and the significant use of wood, its function the first is connecting the mountain parks F than Phone Blangah Hill.
+The term simply refers to the wave-like architecture of this building. suspended 36 m above the voidBesides its obvious aesthetic appeal, enhanced by its shapes and the extensive use of wood, its primary function is to linking Mount Faber Park to Telok Blangah Park Hill.

-Its position also makes it a excellent viewpoint on this southern part of Singapore.
-It is a favorite place for locals to come and hang out on the weekend, since there are facilities on the sides to sit down.
-For our part, it was a young couple of future bride and groom that we met there to take these pre-wedding photos.
+Its position also makes it a excellent viewpoint in this southern part of Singapore.
+It's a favorite spot for locals to stroll on weekends, as there are seating areas along the sides.
+We happened to run into a young couple about to get married there, taking their pre-wedding photos.

 Telok Blangah Hill Park and the Forest Walk